Eat a Peach: Recording and production

 Several weeks before the gold certification of At Fillmore East and their rehabilitation, the band headed to Miami's Criteria Studios to work on their third studio album.
 Once again they'd be working with producer Tom Dowd, whom had been instrumental in the successful recording and production of At Fillmore East.
 The band laid down the initial tracks for "Blue Sky".
 The band saved money on studio time by writing and debuting songs on the road.
 The band worked on three songs: "Blue Sky", an instrumental titled "The Road to Calico" (which would eventually develop into "Stand Back", with added vocals) and "Little Martha", the only song solely credited to Duane Allman.
 The band laid down these three songs and went back on the road for a short run of shows, and at this point several checked into rehab.
-After Duane's death, the band held a meeting on their future; it was clear all wanted to continue, and after a short period, the band returned to the road.
+After Duane's death, the band held a meeting on their future; it was clear all wanted to continue, and after a short period, they returned to the road.
 Drummer Butch Trucks later said, "We all had this thing in us and Duane put it there.
 He was the teacher and he gave something to us—his disciples—that we had to play out."